 - According to the American Pain Foundation, about 32 million people in the U.S. report pain lasting longer than one year.

-- From one-quarter to more than half of patients who complain of pain to their physicians are depressed.
+- More than half of the patients who complain of pain to their doctors are depressed.

-- On average, 65% of depressed people also complain of pain.
+- On average, 65% of people who are depressed also complain of pain.